 Finally, we dip them in a non-traditional but wildly delicious mango-habanero dipping sauce with a splash of lime juice and freshly grated ginger.
-So, dive in below to experience the best fried shrimp in town!
+So, dig in below to experience the best fried shrimp in town!

 The Origin of Panko Fried Shrimp

 Panko (which means “bread child” in Japanese) are breadcrumbs that originated in Japan.
 They are light and airy.
 Additionally, they create a crispy yet fluffy texture, comparable to cornflakes, as one crunches into them.

 The history of Panko’s inception is unclear, but there appear to be two leading theories:

 - One explains that bread and the technique of frying in oil were introduced to Japan by the Portuguese between the 15th and 17th century, which prompted the country’s use of Panko for battering and frying a range of meats and shellfish.

 - Another theory explains that Panko was created when World War II Japanese soldiers were forced to make bread using the electric currents from a tank’s batteries, which produced an airiness in the bread’s quality.
 This discovery led to creating breadcrumbs with this type of bread.